5 Reasons To Declutter NOW

 A couple’s enemy is clutter.

 It could even be that you’re in a relationship where each partner has value connected to different items cluttering the home further.
-Psychologist, Patricia Riddell, connects this difference in values to an increase in repeat arguments, anger, and fatigue.
+Psychologist Patricia Riddell connects this difference in values to an increase in repeated arguments, anger, and fatigue.

-The tension caused by financial issues in a relationship can also be bridged to clutter.
-It’s an endless cycle of wanting more needing more space to store those items, then losing them in the clutter and repurchasing.
+Clutter can also bridge the tension caused by financial issues in a relationship.
+It’s an endless cycle of wanting more space to store items, then losing them in the clutter and repurchasing.

-Sadly, according to a study done by the National Library of Medicine, “too much conflict or arguing” along with “how one’s spouse handled money” are two of the top reasons for divorce.
+Sadly, according to a study done by the National Library of Medicine, “too much conflict or arguing” and “how one’s spouse handled money” are two of the top reasons for divorce.

 children of hoarding family members who lived in moderate or greater clutter before age 10 reported significantly more distress than did those who lived in less clutter prior to age 10: they rated their childhoods as less happy, reported more difficulty making friends, had people over less often, argued with parents more, described their relationship with their parents as more strained, and were more embarrassed about the condition of the home.